bvillasen/blog/_posts/2018-11-02-power_spectrum_dm_nyx.md

 Differences are less than 0.7%

-Now working comparing hydro simulations.
+Now working on comparing hydro simulations.